← Back to Articles

 Background messages instead of camera image.

-First of all, it’s the ‘Waiting…‘ message.
+First of all, it’s the ‘Waiting for image from camera…‘ message.
 You can get one while free video surveillance software Xeoma tries to connect to your camera, usually at start.
 Also, if your camera is switched off in Xeoma (the Module State box unticked) and you restart the program (including when the ‘Turn off all cameras’ option was used).

 Xeoma free webcam software: the Waiting message for when camera is being connected to